Early Years Foundation Stage

-The Early Years Foundation Stage, which underpins the curriculum in our EYFS classrooms, is distinct in its identity.
+The Early Years Foundation Stage, which underpins the curriculum in our EYFS classroom, is distinct in its identity.
 The learning and development undertaken by every child in this Key Stage (Early Years Foundation Stage), is planned in accordance with ‘The Early Years Foundation Stage Statutory Framework 2017’.

 The development of each child is recorded through the use of assessment which provides an accurate and detailed insight into the progress made by the individual.
 Observations made of each child in a variety of environments and learning situations ensure that holistic observations and assessments of an individual are made.
-With a comprehensive view of the level of development for each child, an appropriate and challenging curriculum can be delivered to ensure the needs of the individual can be met effectively.
+With a comprehensive view of the level of development for each child, an appropriate and challenging curriculum can be delivered to ensure the needs of the individual are met effectively.

 On entry to Reception at our school all children will undertake a baseline assessment in order to ascertain stages of development, strengths and needs.
 Many children have followed an EYFS programme at nursery and the records made by practitioners in that setting also provide vital information on individual attainment and requirements for the coming year.